Palestine Action High Court challenge can go ahead, judge rules

 Earlier this month, lawyers for Ms Ammori asked a judge to allow her to bring the High Court challenge over the ban, describing it as an “unlawful interference” with freedom of expression.

-And in a decision on Wednesday, judge Mr Justice Chamberlain said that two parts of the arguments on Ms Ammori’s behalf were “reasonably arguable”.
+And in a decision on Wednesday, judge Mr Justice Chamberlain said that two parts of the arguments on Ms Ammori’s behalf were “reasonably arguable” and would be heard at a three-day hearing in November.

+However, he later refused a bid to temporarily pause the ban on the direct action group until the outcome of the challenge.

 He said: “That being so, the point will have to be determined at a substantive hearing and it would not be appropriate for me to say more now.”